Scalable Data-Driven Basis Selection for Linear Machine Learning Interatomic Potentials: Methods

 Least-squares (LS) problems, such as \eqref{eq:reg}, arise in numerous applications across signal processing, data science, and machine learning~\cite{JMLR:v18:15-586, doi:10.1137/S0895479896298130}.
 In a standard LS problem, the objective is to solve for a vector \( x \in \mathbb{R}^n \) that minimizes the residual \( \|Ax - b\|_2^2 \), where \( A \in \mathbb{R}^{m \times n} \) is a known matrix, often termed a dictionary, and \( b \in \mathbb{R}^m \) is the target vector.
 Sparse solutions, where most entries in \( x \) are zero or near-zero, are particularly desirable in scenarios where only a small subset of predictors or signal components is relevant.
 Sparse solutions have important implications in model selection as they enable the identification of minimal predictor subsets that improve both interpretability and model generalization~\cite{Tibshirani1996RegressionSA}.
 In signal processing, they facilitate signal reconstruction from limited measurements by assuming the signal is representable in a sparse basis~\cite{mallat2009wavelet}.
 Compressed sensing leverages sparsity to efficiently acquire and reconstruct signals from a reduced set of samples, thereby reducing data acquisition costs~\cite{candes2006compressive}.

 In optimization terms, the goal is to identify the smallest possible subset of \emph{features} from the set represented by the columns of the matrix $A$.
 A sparse solution \( x \) thus corresponds to selecting the minimal set of features that best approximates the target vector \( b \).
-Formally, this sparse approximation problem, referred to as the Sparse Approximate Solution (SAS) problem, can be stated as follows: Given a matrix \( A \in \mathbb{R}^{m \times n} \), where \( A \) has \( m \) rows and \( n \) columns, a target vector \( b \in \mathbb{R}^m \), and a tolerance \( \epsilon > 0 \), find a vector \( x \) that satisfies
+The Sparse Approximate Solution (SAS) problem can be formulated as follows: Given a matrix \( A \in \mathbb{R}^{m \times n} \), where \( A \) has \( m \) rows and \( n \) columns, a target vector \( b \in \mathbb{R}^m \), and a tolerance \( \epsilon > 0 \), find a vector \( x \) that satisfies

 and has the fewest possible nonzero entries among all vectors satisfying this condition.
-The sparse approximation selection (SAS) problem is known to be NP-hard~\cite{doi:10.1137/S0097539792240406}.
+The SAS problem is known to be NP-hard~\cite{doi:10.1137/S0097539792240406}.
 However, practical alternatives exist, often classified into three main categories: convex relaxations, non-convex optimization techniques, and greedy algorithms.
 In what follows we will briefly review a few of these alternatives.